-1. The Charter of the City of Sacramento provides that the city council shall determine its own rules and order of business.1 When not in conflict with the Charter of the City of Sacramento, Sacramento City Code, or the Constitution or laws of the State of California, including the Ralph M. Brown Act,2 these City Council Rules of Procedure ("Rules") shall be in effect upon adoption by resolution of the council.
+1. The Charter of the City of Sacramento provides that the city council shall determine its own rules and order of business.
+(Sacramento City Charter, § 30.)
+These Council Rules of Procedure ("Rules") apply when not in conflict with the Charter of the City of Sacramento, Sacramento City Code, or the Constitution or laws of the State of California, including the Ralph M. Brown Act (Government Code, § 54950 et seq.).

-Until such time as they are amended or new rules are adopted by resolution, these Rules shall govern the order and conduct of business of the council and other legislative bodies that meet concurrently with the council, as well as various council committees, and council-established boards and commissions (collectively, "legislative bodies").
-Those council-established boards, commissions, and committees that are required by law to adopt rules of procedure shall adopt rules that are consistent with these Rules to the extent possible.
+Until such time as they are amended or new rules are adopted by resolution, these Rules govern the order and conduct of business of the council and other legislative bodies that meet concurrently with the council, as well as various council committees and council-established boards and commissions (collectively, "legislative bodies").
+Those council-established boards, commissions, and committees that are required to adopt rules of procedure shall adopt rules that are consistent with these Rules to the extent possible.

-2. In the absence of council adopted administrative policies, council staff shall abide by the administrative policies as approved by all charter officers.
+2. In the absence of council-adopted administrative policies, council staff shall abide by the administrative policies approved by all charter officers.